Ricardo Carrasco: Career

 Over the years, Carrasco traveled extensively through Chile, compiling a stock photo collection.
 His interest in mountain climbing and kayaking and constant travels led to numerous articles and a permanent engagement with the Sunday magazine of Chile's El Mercurio newspaper, from 1986 to 1990.

-In 1991 Ricardo Carrasco moved to the city of Valdivia, in Southern Chile.
+In 1991 Carrasco moved to the city of Valdivia, in Southern Chile.
 He published a book about the Carlos Anwandter Nature Sanctuary (Spanish: Santuario de la naturaleza Carlos Anwandter), a protected wetland in Cruces River about 15 km north of Valdivia.

 By 2000, he moved to the city of Chillan and started collaborating extensively with Americas Magazine, a bimonthly publication by the Organization of American States (OAS), with the Spanish language edition of National Geographic Magazine, The New York Times, and Traveler Magazine (UKLA), among others.

 In 2004 along with scientists from the Austral University of Chile in Valdivia, Carrasco was an active advocate for the protection of the Carlos Anwandter Nature Sanctuary from pollution caused by the Valdivia Pulp Mill and its effect on bird species including black-necked swans.

-In 2006 Ricardo Carrasco started collaborating with articles and photographs for the travel magazine of the Chilean newspapers El Mercurio and La Tercera.
+In 2006 Carrasco started collaborating with articles and photographs for the travel magazine of the Chilean newspapers El Mercurio and La Tercera.
 These assignments have taken him to cover archaeological sites in Peru and Mexico as well as travel destinations in Argentina, Bolivia, Brazil, Chile, Canada, China, and Colombia.

-Formats

-Ricardo Carrasco operates RCSPHOTO, an extensive photo stock collection of South America in 35 mm transparencies.
+Carrasco operates RCSPHOTO, an extensive photo stock collection of South America in 35 mm transparencies.
 He also shoots color digital photography and produces panoramic photographs with medium format Linhof Technorama cameras up to 7x16".